Vela Peeva: Early life and education

 Vela Peeva was born on 16 March 1922 to ethnic Bulgarian parents Peyo and Katerina in the village of Kamenitsa, today a neighbourhood of Velingrad.
-She has three siblings; older brother and sister Yordana and Todor, and younger sister Gera.
-As a teenager, as she was a bright student, she was sent to live alone in the city of Pazardzhik to attend a prestigious high school, so as to achieve a better future than was possible in her hometown.
+She has three siblings: an older brother, sisters Yordana and Todor, and a younger sister, Gera.
+As a teenager and bright student, she was sent to live alone in Pazardzhik to attend a prestigious high school and achieve a better future than was possible in her hometown.

 In 1941, she was accepted at the University of Sofia, where she studied Pedagogy and Geography.
 However, she did not graduate, as she chose to be a partisan instead.

 Life with the Bulgarian Communist Party and death

-In 1939, Vela joined the Worker's Youth League, a communist organization.
+In 1939, Vela joined the Workers' Youth League, a communist organization.
 In 1943, Vela became a member of the Bulgarian Communist Party and joined an anti-fascist group along with fellow communist partisan Stoyo Kalpazanov and her sister Gera.
-When Gera fell ill of a cold in 1944, Vela volunteered to take her place in an assignment.
+When Gera fell ill with a cold in 1944, Vela volunteered to take her place in an assignment.
 The assignment was to collect food from the village of Ladzhene and sneak it up to the partisans in the mountains.
-After she and Stoyo Kalpazanov had collected the food, they were betrayed on the way back and Stoyo was captured.
-Vela, seriously wounded, managed to escape and crawl away to a cliff, which she hid under for forty days.
-A local forest worker brought her food and medicines, and when Vela was just healing, he feared he would be discovered by the fascists and betrayed her.
-Vela was surrounded by the fascists and is believed to have turned her gun on herself to avoid being captured alive.
-After her death, the fascists beheaded her body and strode around the nearby villages with Vela's head impaled on a spike.
+After she and Stoyo Kalpazanov had collected the food, they were betrayed on the way back, and Stoyo was captured.
+Vela, seriously wounded, managed to escape and crawl away to a cliff, where she hid for forty days.
+A local forest worker brought her food and medicines, and when Vela was healing, he feared he would be discovered by the gendarmerie and betray her.
+Vela was surrounded by the gendarmerie and is believed to have turned her gun on herself to avoid being captured alive.
+After her death, the gendarmerie beheaded her body and strode around the nearby villages with Vela's head impaled on a spike.